-- 13.18.
-This table records information relating to all future Re-opener applications but with greater emphasis on those due to be submitted within the next 12 months/regulatory year. - 13.19.
-This table will be used by Ofgem for ongoing monitoring purposes and for sourcing the estimated value of the adjustment to baseline allowances which will feed into the relevant Re-opener PCFM Variable Value and will be reflected in its allowed revenue at the next Annual Iteration Process. - 13.20.
-The information is to be forecast as far as is reasonably practicable. - 13.21.
-The fields to be completed as follows: - Re-opener mechanism (All) name: name to identify the Re-opener in this and future correspondence.-These field have been pre-populated.-and only include re-openers that can be triggered by the GDNs. - Relevant Re-opener mechanism: select from the Re-openers within the licence conditions.: name to identify the individual re-opener projects in this and future correspondence.
-Where possible, Pp specify individual projects - Licence condition: The Special Licence Condition number for the relevant Reopener mechanism - Relevant paragraph of licence condition: the specific paragraph number of the Special Licence Condition of the relevant Re-opener mechanism - Likely date of submission: relevant application window - Probability of submission: low, medium or high - Estimated value of adjustment to baseline allowances: a value in £m for Opex/Capex/Repex/Totex for each regulatory year, which will feed into the relevant Re-opener PCFM Variable Value - 13.22.
+- 13.18.13.14.
+This table records information relating to all future Re-opener applications but with greater emphasis on those due to be submitted within the next 12 months/regulatory year. - 13.19.13.15.
+This table will be used by Ofgem for ongoing monitoring purposes and for sourcing the estimated value of the adjustment to baseline allowances which will feed into the relevant Re-opener PCFM Variable Value and will be reflected in its allowed revenue at the next Annual Iteration Process. - 13.20.13.16.
+The information is to be forecast as far as is reasonably practicable. - 13.21.13.17.
+The fields to be completed as follows: - Re-opener mechanism (All) .These field have been pre-populated. - ::: name to identify the individual re-opener projects in this and future correspondence. - Licence condition: The Special Licence Condition number for the relevant Reopener mechanism - Relevant paragraph of licence condition: the specific paragraph number of the Special Licence Condition of the relevant Re-opener mechanism - Likely date of submission: relevant application window - Probability of submission: low, medium or highEstimated value of adjustment to baseline allowances: a value in £m for Opex/Capex/Repex/Totex for each regulatory year, which will feed into the relevant Re-opener PCFM Variable Value - 13.22.13.18.
 The following fields (under Details of application) are intended as free text boxes.

-Information can be provided in the appendances of the RRP strategic commentary accompanying the annual RRP submissions. he annual RRP submissions. - Trigger for application (e.g. change in legislation) - · Outline of needs case

-- Methodology used to arrive at preferred option - Outline of preferred option - Evidence used to justify level of costs requested - Any broader regulatory/policy issues. - 13.23.
+Information can be provided in the appendances of the RRP strategic commentary accompanying the annual RRP submissions. - Trigger for application (e.g. change in legislation) - Outline of needs case - Methodology used to arrive at preferred option - Outline of preferred option - Evidence used to justify level of costs requested

+13.23.13.19.
+Any broader regulatory/policy issues.
 Information should be brief and provide more detail for those applications expected in the next 12 months/regulatory year.